cdl-geneseo/geneseo-dictionary/G/Groutfit.md

 # Groutfit

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Groutfit

 Created by  Unknown User (nac16) on Dec 11, 2020

 n.
 An outfit that is entirely gray.Source: Dictionary of Geneseo English, Fall 2020, ChojnackiAs of 2020, 76.7% of students surveyed know the word.76.7% of students surveyed know the word.
 Of those surveyed, 76.7% believed it originated elsewhere.
 (Chojnacki, G-M, 2020)